 Images should show the actual product, not an illustration, and should not show any accessories or props which are not included.
 Your product should take up 85% or more of the image space.
 Borders, logos and watermarks are not allowed, and the background needs to be pure white.
 The images can be .jpg, .png, .gif or .tif format, although .jpg is preferred.

 If you can find suitable images from your supplier (or even images which are already on Amazon) you can submit these, providing they comply with the guidelines.
 If you cannot find suitable images you will need to edit those that you do have, or take your own original photos.
-You don’t need to be a professional photographer to do this well, and there are free software solutions which can help you clean up images such as FotoFuze.
-You can use this tool to remove shadows and ensure that the background is pure white.
+You don’t need to be a professional photographer to do this well, and there are free software solutions which can help you clean up images.
+You can use these tools to remove shadows and ensure that the background is pure white.

 For some categories you will need to submit invoices for the products you have ready to sell.
 This allows Amazon to check that you have acquired the goods from a reputable source.
 The requirement is usually for three invoices from different sources.
 You cannot use store receipts but packing slips should be sufficient providing they show the products, quantities and supplier details clearly.